Your AI Agent Trusts People You've Never Met

 And because routers are composable, your request might pass through several.
 A developer buys API access from a Taobao reseller, who aggregates from a second-tier provider, who routes through OpenRouter, who dispatches to the model host.
 Four hops.
 Each one terminating and re-originating TLS.
 Each one with plaintext access.
 The client configures only the first hop.
 The rest are invisible.

 Of the 28 paid routers they bought, one was actively injecting malicious code into tool-call responses.
 Of the 400 free routers, eight were doing the same.
 Two of those used adaptive evasion, meaning they waited for a warm-up period before activating, or only triggered when the router detected the agent was running in autonomous mode where tool execution gets auto-approved.
+The paper calls that YOLO mode.

 Seventeen free routers touched researcher-owned AWS credentials that were embedded in test requests.
 One drained ETH from a researcher-owned private key.
 A router, sitting between a user and a model provider, stole cryptocurrency from someone who used it.